 Not all LGBTQIA+ children have been welcomed, wanted, or safe in the homes where they were raised.
-In 1995, Al Toney III, Judi Kirk and other volunteers launched Safe Homes, a Central Massachusetts program for gay, lesbian, bisexual, transgender, and questioning youth who were homeless or living in hostile environments.
+In 1995, a program was started in Boston to support LGBTQIA+ youth living in foster care.
+Once funding for the original program ended, a group of volunteers including Mark Bilotta, Al Toney III and Judi Kirk, continued the work as Safe Homes of Central Massachusetts, a program for gay, lesbian, bisexual, transgender, and questioning youth who were homeless or living in unsafe environments.

 Safe Homes has grown to include peer leadership, group mentoring, a myriad of resources, and a drop-in center that has served thousands of youth over the years.
 We've become a "Youth Empowerment Movement" in Worcester.
 But our mainstay will always be in making sure that LGBTQIA+ youth and those who are exploring their sexual orientation, gender identities, and expressions have a nurturing, safe space to be themselves and get that vital support.